danReynolds/EARTH121/lessons/IgneousRock.md

 Most magma has three parts:

-1. Liquid portion: called melt, composed of mobile ions of elemnts commonly found in Earth's crust.
+1. Liquid portion: called melt, composed of mobile ions of elements commonly found in Earth's crust.
 2. Solid portion: silicate minerals that have crystallized from the melt.
 As magma cools, solid portion increases.
 3. Gaseous portion: water vapour, carbon dioxide and sulphur dioxide are the most common volatile components of magma.